aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 ## Specify Advanced Comparing Properties

-There are many different properties of the [CompareOptions](https://apireference.aspose.com/words/net/aspose.words/compareoptions/properties/index) class which you can apply when you want to compare documents.
+There are many different properties of the [CompareOptions](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions) class which you can apply when you want to compare documents.

 For example, Aspose.Words allows you to ignore changes made during a comparison operation for certain types of objects within the original document.
-You can select the appropriate property for the object type, such as [IgnoreHeadersAndFooters](https://apireference.aspose.com/words/net/aspose.words/compareoptions/properties/ignoreheadersandfooters), [IgnoreFormatting](https://apireference.aspose.com/words/net/aspose.words/compareoptions/properties/ignoreformatting), [IgnoreComments](https://apireference.aspose.com/words/net/aspose.words/compareoptions/properties/ignorecomments), and others by setting them to "true".
+You can select the appropriate property for the object type, such as [IgnoreHeadersAndFooters](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/ignoreheadersandfooters), [IgnoreFormatting](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/ignoreformatting), [IgnoreComments](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/ignorecomments), and others by setting them to "true".

-In addition, Aspose.Words provides the [Granularity](https://apireference.aspose.com/words/net/aspose.words/compareoptions/properties/granularity) property with which you can specify whether to track changes by character or by word.
+In addition, Aspose.Words provides the [Granularity](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/granularity) property with which you can specify whether to track changes by character or by word.

 Another common property is a choice in which document to show comparison changes.
 For example, the “Compare documents dialogue box” in Microsoft Word has the option “Show changes in” – this also affects the comparison results.
-Aspose.Words provides the [Target](https://apireference.aspose.com/words/net/aspose.words/compareoptions/properties/target) property that serves this purpose.
+Aspose.Words provides the [Target](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/target) property that serves this purpose.

 The following code example shows how to set the advanced comparing properties:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Document-CompareDocument-SetAdvancedComparingProperties.cs" >}}

-{{% alert color="primary" %}}

-You can compare two documents online by using the [Document comparison online](https://products.aspose.app/words/comparison) tool.

-Note that the comparison method, described above, is used in this tool to ensure getting equal results.
-So you will get the same results even by using the online comparison tool or by using the comparison method in Aspose.Words.

-{{% /alert %}}